Skip to main content

 7 And the Lord God formed the man of dust from the ground, and breathed into his nostrils the breath of life; and the man became a living being. … 25 And they were both naked, the man and his wife, and were not ashamed.

-Similarity in the artisanal act and animation through the transfer of divine substance via exhaled breath from the god-man Atum to the man Adam.
+The similarity in the artisanal act and animation through the transfer of divine substance via exhaled breath from the god-man Atum to the man Adam is evident.

 Egypt